 - 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter free at all times. - 2.
 Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
 Hair must be swept up immediately after a service is completed, before blow-drying. - 4.
-Clinic stations must be cleaned at the end of the day, prior to clocking out for the day.

-- 5. Future Professionals may receive services.
+Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
+Future Professionals may receive services.
 To receive a service, students must do the following prior to starting the service: - a.
-Receive authorization from the Future Professional Advisor. - b.
+Receive authorization from the Future Professional Advisor or Education Leader. - b.
 Be scheduled off the service books by a Learning Leader. - c.
 Pay for service supplies including perms, tints, bleaches, rinses, conditioning, treatments, manicures, nails, etc. - d.
 Personal services are considered rewards and scheduled for students who are up to date with all practicals, exams, and clinic practical worksheets.
-School assignments and successful learning are the priority.
+School assignments and successful learning are the priority. - e.
+Have a cumulative average attendance of 90% or higher.